attestantio/vouch/docs/configuration.md

 Advanced options can change the performance of Vouch to be severely detrimental to its operation.
 It is strongly recommended that these options are not changed unless the user understands completely what they do and their possible performance impact.

 ### controller.max-attestation-delay
 This is a duration parameter, that defaults to `4s`.
-It defines the maximum time that Vouch will wait from the start of a slot for a block before attesting on the basis that the slot is empty.
+It defines the maximum time that Vouch will wait from the start of a slot for a block before attesting on the basis that the slot is empty,

 ### controller.attestation-aggregation-delay
 This is a duration parameter, that defaults to `8s`.
 It defines the time that Vouch will wait from the start of a slot before aggregating existing attestations.